lukakhutsiashvili/calculator-task/README.md

 # Calculator Test Automation

 This project automates testing for the `Calculator` library using **JUnit 5**.
-It covers basic operations like addition, subtraction, multiplication, and division, as well as advanced functions like powers and trigonometric operations.
+It covers basic operations (addition, subtraction, multiplication, division) and advanced functions (power, trigonometric operations).

-**Note**: The `calculator-1.0.jar` file is included in this repository for simplicity and ease of practice.
-While it's generally not recommended to include JAR files in a Git repository, it has been added here for the purpose of completing this task.
+**Note**: The `calculator-1.0.jar` file is included for simplicity in this task.
+While generally not recommended, it has been added here for practice purposes.

+---

+## Key Features

+- **Parameterized Tests**: The **`CalculatorMultiplicationTest.java`** class demonstrates a **data-driven approach** using parameterized tests with `@ParameterizedTest` and `@CsvSource`.

+- **Parallel Execution**: Tests are configured to run in parallel for faster execution.
+This is handled through the `junit-platform.properties` configuration, enabling parallel execution of tests.

 ---